-The aggregate remuneration of the top five key executives is \$\$19,910,720.
+The aggregate remuneration of the top five key executives is \$\$24,412,757.
 The remuneration of the Company's top five key executives takes into account the pay and employment conditions within the industry and is performance-related.
-The Company is of the opinion that it is not in the best interest of the Company to disclose the details of their remuneration due to the competitiveness of the industry for key talent.
+The Company is of the opinion that it is not in the best interest of the Company to disclose the details of each executive's remuneration due to the competitiveness of the industry for key talent.